ansible-collections/ansible.netcommon/docs/ansible.netcommon.netconf_config_module.rst

                     <b>content</b>
                     <a class="ansibleOptionLink" href="#parameter-" title="Permalink to this option"></a>
                     <div style="font-size: small">
-                        <span style="color: purple">-</span>
+                        <span style="color: purple">string</span>
                                                                     </div>
                                     </td>
                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>The configuration data as defined by the device&#x27;s data models, the value can be either in xml string format or text format.
-The format of the configuration should be supported by remote Netconf server</div>
+The format of the configuration should be supported by remote Netconf server.
+If the value of <code>content</code> option is in <em>xml</em> format in that case the xml value should have <em>config</em> as root tag.</div>
                                                                 <div style="font-size: small; color: darkgreen"><br/>aliases: xml</div>
                                     </td>
             </tr>